openstack-archive/kolla-kubernetes/doc/source/host-setup.rst

 This operation is soon to be split out from the Kolla repo.

-Kolla-kubernetes depends on configuration files (and images) that are generated from kolla.
+Kolla-kubernetes depends on configuration files (and images) that are generated from kolla-ansible (and kolla).
 When fully installed, kolla default configuration files (globals.yml) are expected in ``/etc/kolla`` (globals.yml).
 Newly generated configuration files are placed in the same directory.
 Kolla's ``generate_passwords.py`` creates a passwords.yml file which contains passwords and encryption keys.

-Kolla's ``kolla-ansible genconfig`` will generate the config files for each kolla service container based on the contents of globals.yml and passwords.yml
+Kolla's ``kolla-ansible genconfig`` will generate the config files for each kolla service container based on the contents of globals.yml and passwords.yml.

 First, edit ``/etc/kolla/globals.yml`` and add the following::